-However, you should also keep in mind that even though these foods are healthy, moderation is the key.
-And making it a lifestyle change rather than just dieting will promote overall health with the added benefit of optimizing the blood sugar.
+However, you should also keep in mind that even though these foods are healthy, If you can check what foods are good for you by taking The Food Sensitivity Test, it will promote overall health with the added benefit of optimizing the blood sugar.

 - Boyer, Jeanelle, and Rui Hai Liu.
 “Apple phytochemicals and their health benefits.”
 Nutrition journal vol. 3 5.
 12 May.
 2004.